The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: mobility edge and critical region

-From Fig.5, we can see that when the hopping $\lambda$ is in the interval $|\lambda_{c1}|<\lambda<|\lambda_{c2}|$, the eigenstates are critical states.
-Outside the interval, the eigenstates become localized states.
-So there exist Anderson localization transitions for even $\kappa$.
+From Fig. 5, it is evident that when the hopping parameter $\lambda$ falls within the range of $|\lambda_{c1}|<\lambda<|\lambda_{c2}|$, the eigenstates are critical states.
+However, when $\lambda$ falls outside of this interval, the eigenstates near zero energy become localized.
+This indicates the presence of Anderson localization transitions when $\kappa$ is an even number.